-- To download the files you'll use in this exercise, please visit: nobledesktop.com/goodies - 2.
-Under Creative Effects with Illustrator, download the Class Files.
+- 1. To download the files you'll use in this exercise, please visit: nobledesktop.com/goodies - 2.
+Under Advanced Adobe Illustrator Effects, click the Class Files button to download the compressed files.

-NOTE: These instructions are written for CC 2017.
-Instructions for CS6 can be downloaded on this webpage.
+NOTE: These instructions are written for CS6.
+If you have an older version, instructions for CS5 and prior can be downloaded on the webpage where you downloaded the files.